NK-CS-ZZL/LR0-Analysis/README.md

 # LR0-Analysis
 ## Arithmetic and logical expression evaluation based on LR(0) Analysis
 &emsp;&emsp;After studying "compile principle", I decided to make a demo as execrise, and this is product of my labour-a parser which has 6 priority levels and supports arithmetic and logic expression.<br>
-&emsp;&emsp;I simplify the priority levels in C, such as '==' and '-=' oughtn't to have the same priority, for it's too exhausting to analyse a syntax with so many rules.
-After simplication, priority table is the following one.<br>
+&emsp;&emsp;I simplify the priority levels in C, such as '==' and '!=' oughtn't to have the same priority, for it's too exhausting to analyse a syntax with so many rules.
+After simplication, priority table is the following one.
+Compare op includes '==', '!=', '>', '<', '>=', '<='.<br>

  | 优先级 | 符号 |
  |:----:|:----:|